BCSC 170: Syllabus

 Laptop Policy

-We understand that many scholars prefer to take notes on their laptops during class and there are times that it will be useful for scholars to use laptops in class for their research projects.
+We understand that many scholars prefer to take notes on their laptops during class.
 However, we have found that the use of laptops in class can be distracting for other class members, as well as the scholar using the laptop.
 Laptop use often takes away from active participation in class – especially with respect to class discussions.
-For this reason if you desire to use your laptop to take notes in class you must send us an email asking for permission and we will require that you sit in a particular location in the classroom.
 If we find that members of the class are using their laptops inappropriately (e.g., email, online shopping, online poker, videogaming) we will restrict the use of laptops in class.

 Missed Class